 - 4 Learn the Lewis Structure and Understand the Octet Rule

 How does a molecule make a bond?
-The main idea behind this is that two electrons make a covalent bond by having two electrons.
+The main idea about this is that two electrons make a covalent bond.

 - Carbon atom: 6 electrons (4 valence electrons)